-- LINK responds promptly to detected problems and offenses, and undertakes corrective action. - Any alleged infringement of a law, this "Code", or company guidelines are followed up and investigated.
+- LINK responds promptly to detected problems and offenses and undertakes corrective action. - Any alleged infringement of a Law, this "Code" or company guidelines are followed up and investigated.
 This may include enforcing standards through appropriate disciplinary action.
-Therefore, LINK members of the global organization are obliged to serve notice of breaches they might observe in the course of their professional activities. - The reporting of violations of the law, this "Code", our policies, or ethically questionable or inappropriate practices, may be directed and reported to your supervisor, to the compliance, legal or human resources department.
-You may report this confidentially or anonymously, if permitted by law. - LINK's ethics policy includes full cooperation with law enforcement agencies where violations of the law are investigated.
+Therefore, LINK members of the organisation are obliged to serve notice of breaches they might observe in the course of their professional activities to report. - The report of violations of the law, this "Code", our policies, or ethically questionable or inappropriate practices, may be directed and reported to your supervisor, to the compliance, legal or human resources department.
+You may report this confidentially or anonymously, if permitted by law. - LINKs ethics policy includes full cooperation with law enforcement agencies in case violations of the law are investigated.

 1.2.7.
-Protection against Retaliation / Disciplinary Measurements
+Protection against Retaliation / Disciplinary Measurrements

-LINK prohibits any unlawful sanctioning of persons who have reported a reasonable suspicion of violating the law, this "Code", or our rules and guidelines.
-In the event that you believe you are the target of harassment or unlawful sanction because you have reported an actual or potential violation, or are about to report it, contact your Local Compliance Officer, Global Compliance or Human Resources Department.
+• LINK prohibits any unlawful sanctioning of persons who have reported a reasonable suspicion of violating the law, this "Code", or our rules and guidelines.
+In the event that you believe that you are the target of harassment or unlawful sanction because you have reported an actual or potential violation, or are about to report it, contact your Local Compliance Officer, Global Compliane or Human Resources Department.